-Appendix C: Department of Nursing Student Grievance Form
+Appendix C: Student Grievance Form

-To submit a complaint or grievance related to Department of Nursing policies or procedures, please complete this form, providing as much information as possible.
+To submit a complaint or grieva as much information as possible challenge or a concern related e.
 Attach additional sheets if necessary.
-This form should not be used for a grade challenge or a concern related directly to course content or assignments.
-Students can contest a grade by following the BSU Academic Grade Challenge Policy.
+This form should d not be used for a grade

+following the BSU Academic G

-NAME: STUDENT ID #
+NAME: STUDENT ID # ŧ

 Email: Phone:

+Street Address C:t -: Stata 7:

 Street Address City State Zip

-Program: Pre-Licensure RN-BS Faculty Advisor:
+Program:Pre-Licen sure RN-BS Faculty Advisor:

-Describe your si ituation or area of concerr 1.
+Describe your situation or area of of concern.

-What steps have you taken to resolve the issue?
+What steps have you taken to rea solve the issue?
 Who did you talk to and when?

-What outcome a
+What outcome are you seeking?

 Signature: Date:

-SUBMIT T HIS FORM TO THE NURSING DEPT OFFICE
+SU JBMIT THIS FORM TO THE NURSING DEPT OFFICE

-What steps were taken to resolve this conce ern?
-(Attach notes fro om other staff if applicable.)
-Office Use Only How was the con cern resolved?
-Include da tes of actions taken.
-Date of follow-ur o contact with student: Rv: (na me of faculty)
+What steps were taken to resolve this concern?
+(Attach notes fr om other staff if annlicable) Office Use Only ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, How was the concern resolved?
+In nclude dates of actions taken.
+Date of follow-up contact with stu ıdent: By: (na me of faculty)